Magicianred/Angularization/README.md

 However, I hope that you find this thoroughly documented, **project-in-progress** helpful as content is added to it.

-For now, **please give this repo a ⭐ if Angularization is something that could be useful based off of what you see thus far**.
+For now, **please give this repo a ⭐ if you think Angularization can be useful for novice Angular developers — based off of what you see thus far**.

 Thanks.
 <p align="right">— @pjnalls</p>